-Description: The Senior Center was constructed in 2004 with appoximately 20,395 square feet.
+Description: The Senior Center was constructed in 2004 with approximately 20,395 square feet.
 New tile to the main entryways, front desk area, and a portion of the café area was added in FY2019.
 Carpeting was replaced due to extensive staining, aging, and wearing in FY2020.
-The building is in need of updates to the art room's counter tops and cabinets, the main lobby furniture, and the lower level flooring.
-Also, an assessment of any external wear on the building or grounds and subsequent repairs are needed.
+An assessment of any external wear on the building or grounds and subsequent repairs are needed.
 Other building improvements projected for the future entail roof replacement, plumbing refurbishments, and electrical updates.
-This will be an ongoing project throughout FY2021-FY2025 and the next ten years.
+This will be an ongoing project throughout FY2023-FY2027 and the next ten years.